Submit your film

 With the ability to delight and excite, these animated short films represent the diversity of the process — from hand-drawn figures to stop-motion and digital rendering — and showcase unique storytelling at its finest.

-From side-splitting comedies to heart-wrenching dramas, narrative feature films selected represent diversity in storytelling, excellence in acting and directing, and exemplary cinematography and editing.
+From side-splitting comedies to heart-wrenching dramas, fiction feature films selected represent diversity in storytelling, excellence in acting and directing, and exemplary cinematography and editing.

 Documentary Features